 - On Specify Destination Type page, click on Back up to a hard disk that is dedicated for backups (recommended) if it shows up in the list on the right, if not, then click on Show All Available Disks and select the box next to the disk you want to use to store your backups → Click Ok [Other available options for the Destination Type include Backup to Volume and Backup to a shared network folder]

 - On Specify Destination Disk, select the checkbox for the disk again

 Windows 10 backup software: What to look for?

 If you’re overwhelmed by the number of backup software tools available on the market — you’re not alone.
 It’s best not to over-buy and spend money on features you’ll never need.
 Below, we’ve mentioned a few things that you actually should consider.

 - File backup works if you want to back up only some data as opposed to the entire system

-- Imagining is a byte-by-byte snapshot of your HDD or SSD that works if you want or need to restore your entire system in case of data loss, malware attack or system crash
+- Imaging is a byte-by-byte snapshot of your HDD or SSD that works if you want or need to restore your entire system in case of data loss, malware attack, or system crash

-- A bootable optical disc or USB thumb drive should be created in case your system crashes and you need an alternate way to boot and run the recovery software.
-Some software creates a restore partition on your HDD or SSD, which can be used instead if the internal HDD or SSD is still operational.
+- A bootable optical disc or USB thumb drive should be created in case your system crashes, and you need an alternate way to boot and run the recovery software.
+Some software creates a restore partition on your HDD or SSD, which can be used instead of the internal HDD or SSD is still operational.